sanjana1605/LU-Decomposition/README.md

 Get input from user and print L and U matrix by 'print' .

 Step3:
-Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the vari
+Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable

 Step4:
 Print the variable 'X'